|No. of coats||2|

 Localised areas that have become scratched, scuffed or worn can be quickly and easily repaired.

 Q. Is this recommended for sandblasted or rough wood?

 A. Probably not because the small content of white pigment in this product tends to collect in the grooves and other rough areas of the wood to show through more.

 Q. I've heard this product can produce a white look, is this true?

 A. THIN application is very, very important.
 If too much is applied then the small amount of white pigment in this product can remain on the surface to give a patchy or milky appearance.
 The product needs to be worked into the wood so that very little remains on the surface.
 Also the darker the wood is (prior to application) the more likely the white residue is to remain.
 Whilst some people don't want the slight white look, others find it quite desirable

 Q. Can i use a steam cleaner or steam mop to clean my oiled floor?

 A. In short, 'No'.
 Oiled and waxed finishes on floors are 'Micro-porous' which means that although the wood is protected, it can still breath as it is not completely sealed.

-Cleaning oiled or waxed floors with a steam cleaner or steam mop introduces high temperature and pressure water which can strip and penetrate the oiled or waxed finish and potentially damage the wooden floor.
+Cleaning oiled or waxed floors with a steam cleaner or steam mop introduces high temperature and pressure water which can penetrate and strip oiled or waxed finishes.
+Steam cleaners can also potentially damage wooden flooring.